Valorant: The Ultimate Ulti Guide – Part 2

 Raze – Showstopper

-• Equip a launcher.
+• Equip a rocket launcher.
 When you fire it, you shoot a missile that causes massive area damage on contact with anything.

 Raze’s showstopper is nothing spectacular.
 It’s a simple bazooka that can only be used once.
 It would be best if you combine it with C4, with which you can get over walls and attack your enemies by surprise.
 This way, they won’t be prepared for you and they won’t shoot at you before you can fire a missile.
 Even though it’s good to kill multiple enemies with a single shot, you need to be aware that the enemies won’t just assemble so that you can kill them.
 So don’t be greedy, one kill is more than enough to give yourself an advantage and win the round.
 You can also use this ultimate to punish revives and stop pushes if you are a defender.